- U.S. Department of Labor

 - (formerly Directorate of Science, Technology & Medicine)

 Hazards Associated with Strand Restraint Devices in Manufacturing Prestressed Concrete Beams

 Safety and Health Information Bulletin

 This Safety and Health Information Bulletin is not a standard or regulation, and it creates no new legal obligations.
 The Bulletin is advisory in nature, informational in content, and is intended to assist employers in providing a safe and healthful workplace.
-Pursuant to the Occupational Safety and Health Act, employers must comply with hazard-specific safety and health standards promulgated by OSHA or by a state with an OSHA-approved state plan.
+Pursuant to the Occupational Safety and Health Act, employers must comply with hazard-specific safety and health standards and regulations promulgated by OSHA or by a state with an OSHA-approved state plan.
 In addition, pursuant to Section 5(a)(1), the General Duty Clause of the Act, employers must provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
-Employers can be cited for violating the General Duty Clause if there is a recognized hazard and they do not take reasonable steps to prevent or abate the hazard.
-However, failure to implement any recommendations in this Safety and Health Information Bulletin is not, in itself, a violation of the General Duty Clause.
-Citations can only be based on standards, regulations, and the General Duty Clause.

-The purpose of this Safety and Health Information Bulletin is to
+The purpose of this Safety and Health Information Bulletin is to: